chicken-mover/black-mango/README.md

 $ cd black-mango
 $ sudo python setup.py develop
 ```

+This should also install dependencies, assuming you have `setuptools` and `pip`
+installed correctly.

 If you want to activate the git hooks that come with the repository, you should
 also do the following, in the base directory of the project: